FreeJoy-Team/FreeJoyWiki/Axes-configuration.md

 For your convenience there are 4 presets available.
 To apply the preset just press on it:

 <img src="https://d.radikal.ru/d40/1911/23/26150c28d8d1.png">

+## Combined axes

+You can specify one function per axis to combine one axis with another.
+Available functions are:

+* Plus absolute
+* Plus relative
+* Minus absolute
+* Minus relative

 ## Saving changes